 - Now click on Add a user without a Microsoft account.

 - Now you need to enter username and password for local account.

-- After you’ve created a new account switch to it, and see if the Calculator works.
+- After you’ve created a new account switch to it.

 - Press Windows Key + X to open Win + X menu.
 Now choose Command Prompt (Admin) from the list of results.
 If Command Prompt isn’t available, you can use PowerShell (Admin) instead.